-SVHS will hold meetings in-person at the Skyview Library as well as virtually on Thursday evenings, once per month.
-There is only ONE meeting left for the 2022-2023 school year: June 2 at 6:30 PM.
+SVHS will hold meetings in-person at the Skyview Library and on Zoom, once per month.
 Meeting dates and times are listed on the school calendar, Konstella, and at the bottom of Mrs. Berical’s Friday newsletters.
-Zoom meeting links will be posted in Konstella and shared through Konstella announcements and reminders.
+A Zoom link will be added and posted for each meeting.

 Any questions, concerns, or great ideas—please email: firstname.lastname@example.org.